statelyai/xstate/docs/guides/typescript.md

 You'll also notice that `state.matches`, `tags` and other parts of the machine are now type-safe.

-### How to get the most out of the VSCode extension
+### How to get the most out of the VS Code extension

 #### Use named actions/guards/services